TransparentHealth/uhi/README.md

-Example
+Examples
 --------

-  119751217206007
+  119800101451391

-It may contain dashes for human readability, but these SHALL be are are ignored for processing.
+a UHI MAY contain dashes for human readability, but these SHALL be ignored\removed by processing systems.

-    nnn-nnn-nnnn-nnnn-n
+    n-yyyymmdd-nnnnn-n

 Example (With Dashes)
 --------------------

-    1-19751217-20600-7
+    1-19800101-45139-1

-In Open ID Connect, and JWT the `sub` (Subject) MAY contain the UHI without dashes.
+In Open ID Connect and JWT the `sub` (Subject) SHALL contain the UHI without dashes.
 See https://tools.ietf.org/html/rfc7519

 Feedback
 --------

-This is a DRAFT.
 Comments, ideas, and criticism are welcome.
 Please contribute via Github issues or a pull request.